browning-lab/ibd-ends/README.md

 [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html) program.
 A VCF record may have multiple ALT alleles.
 Only one chromosome is processed per analysis.
-If the VCF file contains more than one chromosome, the **chrom** parameter determines the chromosome that will be analyzed.
-Any input VCF records that are not contained within the boundaries of the genetic map will be excluded from the analysis.
+If the VCF file contains more than one chromosome, the **chrom** parameter determines the chromosome that is analyzed.
+The analysis relies on an accurate genetic map.
+Any input VCF records that are outside the genetic map are excluded from the analysis.

-* **ibd=[file]** where **[file]** is a
+* **ibd=[file]** where **[file]** is the IBD output file from a [hap-ibd](https://github.com/browning-lab/hap-ibd) analysis of the VCF file specified with the **gt** parameter.
-[hap-ibd](https://github.com/browning-lab/hap-ibd) output file containing IBD segments whose endpoints will be estimated.
 An IBD segment will be ignored if it involves a sample that is not present in the input VCF file or if the segment lies completely outside the boundaries of the genetic map.
-If an input IBD segment endpoint extends beyond the terminal genetic map position, the input endpoint will set equal to the terminal map position.
+If an input IBD segment endpoint extends beyond a terminal genetic map position, the input segment endpoint will set equal to the terminal map position.

 * **map=[file]** where **[file]** is a
 [PLINK format genetic map](http://zzz.bwh.harvard.edu/plink/data.shtml#map)